Hearst Castle and San Simeon

-At the south end of Big Sur, the mountains flatten out and turn inland, and the coastline becomes rolling, open-range ranch land.
+At the south end of Big Sur, the mountains flatten out and turn inland, and the coastline becomes rolling open-range ranch land.
 High on a hill above Hwy-1 stands the coast’s one totally unique attraction, Hearst Castle.
-Located 65 miles south of Big Sur village and 43 miles northwest of San Luis Obispo, Hearst Castle is the sort of place that you really have to see to believe, though simple numbers—115 rooms, including 38 bedrooms in the main house alone—do give a sense of its scale.
+Located 65 miles south of Big Sur village and 42 miles northwest of San Luis Obispo, Hearst Castle is the sort of place that you have to see to believe, though simple numbers—115 rooms, including 38 bedrooms in the main house alone—do give a sense of its scale.

 A small museum (daily, free) in the visitors center, next to where you board the trams that carry you up to the house, details Hearst’s life and times.
 If you want to go on a tour (800/444-4445, $25 and up adults), the Grand Rooms Tour gives the best first-time overview, taking in a few rooms of the main house.
 There’s also an Upstairs Suites Tour and a Cottages & Kitchen Tour; each takes around 45 minutes, not including transit time.
 All tours also come with the option of watching a 40-minute movie giving the background on Hearst and his house-building.
-Advance reservations are all but essential, especially in summer.
+Advance reservations are essential, especially in summer.

 Since Hearst Castle is rather isolated, it’s a good idea to stay the night before or after a visit at nearby San Simeon, which has grown into a massive strip of motels.
-There’s a pair of inexpensive overnight options: the San Simeon Lodge (9520 Castillo Dr., 805/927-4601, $60 and up) or Motel 6.
+There’s a pair of inexpensive overnight options: the San Simeon Lodge (9520 Castillo Dr., 805/927-4601, $49 and up) or Motel 6.